-These (more often than not) postcard sized photographs generally known as ‘walking pictures’ (or ‘walkies’) were taken in towns and holiday resorts at least as far back as the 1920s and through to the 1970s.
-The photographers would take snaps of people ‘on spec’ then hand them a receipt.
-The people could then turn up at the kiosk later on to get a print, and order extra copies if they wanted.
+These (more often than not) postcard sized photographs generally known as ‘walking pictures’ or ‘walkies’ were taken in towns and holiday resorts as far back as the 1920s and into the 1970s.
+The photographers took snaps of people ‘on spec’ who could go to a kiosk later to get a print, and order extra copies.

-There is rightly a lot of interest in ‘found’ photographs and snapshots, which often offer a more interesting and revealing look at our history than professional or portrait images.
-Yet even people’s own snaps are posed to some degree.
-It is only with the walking pictures that we get beyond this awareness of the lens and see people going about their everyday business.
+There is a lot of interest in ‘found’ photographs and snapshots, which often offer a more interesting and revealing look at our social history than professional images.
+But even people’s own snaps are posed to some degree; it is only with the walking pictures that we get beyond this and see people going about their everyday business.

-What makes the images fascinating is that the majority are unposed, the photograph having already been taken by the time the subject had time to react to what was going on (as shown in this example, taken on a wintery day in one of our cities).
-As such they really are a snapshot of the times, as well as giving us a unique glimpse of the fashions and streetscapes of the day.
+What makes the images fascinating is that the majority are unposed, the photograph had already been taken by the time the person had time to react to what was going on (as shown in this example above, taken on a wintery day).
+So they really are a snapshot of the times, as well as a unique glimpse of the fashions and streetscapes of the day.